Scud missile fired at Saudi Arabia as 38 Yemenis reported killed

 The United Nations said on Saturday it would convene the talks on June 14, and renewed a call for a pause in hostilities.
 “This could also help create an atmosphere that is more conducive for peaceful dialogue,” a spokesman said.

-The coalition has said a main goal of its war effort is to neutralize the threat that rockets in Yemen pose to Saudi Arabia and its neighbors.
+The coalition has said a main goal of its war effort is to neutralise the threat that rockets in Yemen pose to Saudi Arabia and its neighbours.

 The alliance’s spokesman, Saudi Brigadier General Ahmed Asseri, said in April that it had removed the threat from heavy weapons.
 He later appeared to step back from that assertion, saying that 80 percent of the 300 or so missiles had been destroyed - a figure he repeated on Saturday.

-“Praise God, we have air defense forces capable of blocking these kinds of rockets, destroying them and thwarting attempts like this,” he added.
+“Praise God, we have air defence forces capable of blocking these kinds of rockets, destroying them and thwarting attempts like this,” he added.

 The Sunni Muslim coalition states fear the Houthi movement, from a Shi‘ite sect in north Yemen, will act as a proxy for their arch-rival in the region, Shi‘ite Iran.